noor-soreti/ePoint/README.md

 ## Dynamic Web Hosting

-The app’s dynamic web content including HTML, CSS, JavaScript, and images is hosted by Amplify.
+The app’s dynamic web content including React and images is hosted by Amplify.
 Amplify exposes the public URL and loads the dynamic web content in the user’s browser.
 I connected my source code from my Git repo to Amplify to enable continuous deployment!

 ## User Management